-Michele Martell is chair of ESLABA and owner of Martell Media House.
+Michele Martell is the Immediate Past Chair of ESLABA and owner of Martell Media House.
 Michele is a rare commodity as a community, marketing and legal strategist, and implementer.
 Michele provides business strategy and implementation as an experienced legal, marketing, and business executive.
 She leads digital marketing and social media programs for clients such as Ayla Networks, Echelon, WindSpring, and other technology companies.
 With a background in entertainment and edtech as well as intellectual property law and a focus on innovative storytelling for every screen, Michele has been part of the executive management teams for The Jim Henson Company, Cinedigm Entertainment, SD Entertainment as well as WWE.
 She can be found tweeting at Austin music shows, food festivals, and edtech events or speaking on panels at SXSW on virtual reality issues.

 Michele is on the Development Council for the Denius-Sams Gaming Academy at the University of Texas, at Austin.
 Michele was a 2013 nominee for the Women in Toys Wonder Woman Award, and serves on the WiT Legal Committee.
 Michele obtained her JD from UCLA School of Law, and her undergraduate degree from Pomona College.

-Adrian Resendez is the treasurer of ESLABA and partner at Brough & Resendez.
+Adrian Resendez is the Treasurer of ESLABA and partner at Brough & Resendez.
 Adrian grew up in Houston, Texas and moved to Villahermosa, Mexico and Maracaibo, Venezuela where he learned to speak, read, and write Spanish.
 He attended the University of Texas at Austin on scholarship and graduated in two and a half years with a double major

-Adrian Resendez is the treasurer of ESLABA and partner at Brough & Resendez.
+Adrian Resendez is the Treasurer of ESLABA and partner at Brough & Resendez.
 Adrian grew up in Houston, Texas and moved to Villahermosa, Mexico and Maracaibo, Venezuela where he learned to speak, read, and write Spanish.
 He attended the University of Texas at Austin on scholarship and graduated in two and a half years with a double major degree.
 He then attended Texas A&M School of Law, focusing on intellectual property, international business, and immigration.
 Adrian is currently the chair of the board for the Lawyer Referral Service of Central Texas and the Austin Bar Solo/Small Firm.
 Additionally, Adrian has served as a committee member for the Silicon Labs’ Austin Sunshine Run through the Young Men’s Business League (YMBL), a member of the Austin Bar Association, American Bar Association Intellectual Property division, American Immigration Lawyer’s Association (AILA), Hispanic Bar Association of Austin, Austin Young Lawyer’s Association (AYLA), and Texas Accountants and Lawyers for the Arts (TALA).
 In his legal practice, Adrian concentrates in the areas of immigration, business, probate, and intellectual property, devoting himself to effective counseling and communicating with each of his clients.
 Outside of the office, Adrian enjoys following his favorite sports teams, spending time with his dogs, and traveling the world with his wife Lexi.

-Curtis Fuller is the secretary of ESLABA and an attorney at Carr & Ferrell LLP.
+Curtis Fuller is the Secretary of ESLABA and an attorney at Carr & Ferrell LLP.
 Originally from East Texas, Curtis now lives in Austin with his partner and several house plants in varying stages of demise.
 Curtis began practicing in 2021 with a mission to help Texas creatives and entrepreneurs establish, grow, and protect their businesse

-Curtis Fuller is the secretary of ESLABA and an attorney at Carr & Ferrell LLP.
+Curtis Fuller is the Secretary of ESLABA and an attorney at Carr & Ferrell LLP.
 Originally from East Texas, Curtis now lives in Austin with his partner and several house plants in varying stages of demise.
 Curtis began practicing in 2021 with a mission to help Texas creatives and entrepreneurs establish, grow, and protect their businesses.
 He received his associate degree in foreign language from Austin Community College, a bachelor’s degree in communication conferred cum laude by the University of Texas Permian Basin, his Juris Doctor with concentrated study in IP from the University of Nebraska College of Law, and an LL.M. in Business Law from The University of Texas at Austin.
 He volunteers with Texas Accountants and Lawyers for the Arts and The Dance Project ATX.
 Curtis currently sits on the Dean’s Advisory Board at Nebraska Law and has won awards for leadership and academic excellence.

 Copyright © 2020 ESLABA - All Rights Reserved.